Canon 1D C vs 6D Mark II

 - More modern: Reflects 5 years and 2 months of technical progress since the 1DC launch.

-If the count of relative strengths (bullet points above) is taken as a measure, the 6D Mark II comes out slightly ahead of the 1DC (12 : 11 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the 6D Mark II emerges as the winner of the match-up (13 : 11 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
+A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
+Hence, the decision which camera is best and worth buying is often a very personal one.

 In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it remains incomplete and does no justice, for example, to the way the 1DC or the 6D Mark II perform in practice.
 User reviews that are available, for instance, at amazon can sometimes shed light on these issues, but such feedback is all too often partial, inconsistent, and inaccurate.

 Expert reviews: Canon 1D C vs 6D Mark II